 SUNY Oneonta's M.S. in Lake Management curriculum trains students to become effective water resource management professionals.
 Our innovative program blends scientific training in aquatic biology, limnology and quantitative skills with professional training in project design, management, and reporting in a real-life setting, working with lake stakeholders directly or with established lake management professionals.

-The program takes full advantage of the natural resources and infrastructure at the college’s Biological Field Station near Cooperstown, NY, and a newly renovated science building on campus.
-Degree recipients will have met the requirements to apply for certification as a Certified Lake Manager (CLM) or Certified Lake Professional (CLP) by the North American Lake Management Society (NALMS).
+The program takes full advantage of the natural resources and infrastructure at SUNY Oneonta’s Biological Field Station near Cooperstown, NY, and a newly renovated science building on campus.
+Degree recipients who previously completed a typical bachelor’s degree in natural sciences will likely satisfy the education requirements (a minimum of 44 college credits distributed among the five lake management-related disciplines) to apply for certification as a Lake Management Trainee (LMT) by the North American Lake Management Society (NALMS).

-There are two tracks: the Master in Science in Lake Management (MS degree) and the Professional Science Master's.in Lake Management (PSM).
+There are two tracks: the Master in Science in Lake Management (MS degree/thesis track) and the Professional Science Master's in Lake Management (PSM).
 Each is designed as a two-year full-time residential program, with a significant amount of field work occurring during the summer periods.
 Part-time options are available for both tracks upon consultation with the lake management faculty.
-Both share six core courses, while the number of required credits for BIOL 695 (Lake Management Seminar) varies between the two.
+Both share six core courses, while the number of required credits for BIOL 5108 (Lake Management Seminar) varies between the two.

-- Have achieved an undergraduate GPA of 3.0 in major field
+- Have achieved an undergraduate GPA of 3.0 in the major field.